Certifications / Microsoft

 Published on February 17, 2021

-As cloud computing becomes more and more pervasive, so will threats toward the data stored within it.
-Many corporations cite data security as a primary concern with regards to cloud migration.
-After all, they're expected to migrate their customer's sensitive data to Azure, integrate existing software and APIs, and then train current employees — or hire new ones — to administer the cloud security environment.
+As cloud computing becomes increasingly pervasive, so will threats to the data stored within it.
+Many corporations cite data security as a primary concern regarding cloud migration.
+After all, they're expected to migrate their customers' sensitive data to Azure, integrate existing software and APIs, and then train current employees—or hire new ones—to administer the cloud security environment.

-Let's discuss a couple of different security threats that can be identified and mitigated using the Security Center.
+Let's discuss some security threats that can be identified and mitigated using the Security Center.
 This article will then walk through the three best practices regarding Azure Security Center—implementing secure governance, access control, and safeguarding data and resources.

 Azure Security Center: A Brief Overview

-As shown above, the Security Center provides a dashboard that will provide secure alerts, recommendations, most attacked resources, and much more.
-Speaking of attacked resources, let's discuss the most common attack against cloud environments: RDP Brute Force Attacks.
+As shown above, the Security Center provides a dashboard that provides secure alerts, recommendations, the most attacked resources, and much more.
+Regarding attacked resources, let's discuss the most common attack against cloud environments: RDP Brute Force Attacks.

 Threat #1: RDP Attacks

 In the era of COVID, this vector of attack is particularly threatening.
-Luckily, Azure Security Center provides a method to mitigate this threat and strikes an excellent balance between convenience and security in the meantime.
+Luckily, Azure Security Center provides a method to mitigate this threat and strikes an excellent balance between convenience and security.

 Threat #2: Data Breaches

-The SQL Vulnerability Assessment (SVA) is an invaluable tool that will list all possible security threats to your database and its connections from highest to lowest.
-Not only does the SVA list out each security vulnerability, but it also provides actionable advice to mitigate the threats.
-For instance, in the image above, one High Vulnerability action item states that Server Principal Guest should not be a member of any role.
-Without getting too deep into the specifics, database roles are the primary method to separate Azure duties.
+The SQL Vulnerability Assessment (SVA) is an invaluable tool that lists all possible security threats to your database and the connections between them from highest to lowest.
+The SVA not only lists each security vulnerability but also provides actionable advice to mitigate the threats.
+For instance, in the image above, one High Vulnerability action item states that the Server Principal Guest should not be a member of any role.
+Without getting too deep into the specifics, database roles are the primary method of separating Azure duties.

 Azure Best Practices

 Whether a corporation is leveraging Google Cloud, Azure, or AWS, there will always be a concept of shared responsibility.
-Shared responsibility is the idea that the cloud service provider handles certain security portions, and the other portion is the user's responsibility.
-Shared responsibility can boil down to a simple concept: the cloud provider maintains security of the cloud while the user provides security in the cloud.
+Shared responsibility is the idea that the cloud service provider handles certain security portions; the other is the user's responsibility.
+Shared responsibility can boil down to a simple concept: the cloud provider maintains the security of the cloud while the user protects the cloud.

 While cloud security is vitally important, let's focus on the cloud user's three core responsibilities instead of the cloud provider.
-The first responsibility is to protect the employee and customers via identity access and management policies.
+The first responsibility is to protect the employees and customers via identity access and management policies.
 This means ensuring the least privileged access to all employees.
-Secondly, it is the cloud customer's responsibility to protect the applications in which they are hosting.
+Secondly, the cloud customer's responsible for protecting the applications they are hosting.
 Lastly, all services are the sole responsibility of the cloud customer.

-Let's look at how each of these responsibilities acts as a pillar for Azure's following three best practices.
+Let's look at how these responsibilities are a pillar for Azure's following three best practices.

 Control Access

-A cloud in which the whole world could access would be a worthless cloud indeed.
-After all, it is a sacred bond between company and customer that their private data is kept confidential.
-Naturally, controlling which employees have access to different portions of the cloud is the first best practice to discuss.
+A cloud that the whole world could access would be worthless.
+After all, it is a sacred bond between a company and its customers that their private data is kept confidential.
+Controlling which employees have access to different portions of the cloud is the first best practice to discuss.

 MFA

-MFA (Multi-factor authentication) should be implemented immediately — especially if you have a remote team.
-MFA ensures that an employee knows a password and has some device on their person to be used as additional authentication.
+MFA (Multi-factor authentication) should be implemented immediately, especially if you have a remote team.
+MFA ensures that an employee knows a password and has a device that can be used as additional authentication.
 The most common method is a phone number in which a passcode is pushed.

 MFA is invaluable because it relies on three main principles: something you are (e.g., biometric data), something you have (e.g., a smart card), and something you know (e.g., a passphrase).
-For instance, if a hacker steals an employee's password, he would only have something the user knows.
+For instance, if a hacker steals an employee's password, he would only have something the user understands.
 Therefore, MFA makes it far more challenging to access a system via theft or brute force algorithms.
-If you need to know which employees have not activated MFA, head over to the Azure Security Center to find out.
+If you need to know which employees have not activated MFA, head to the Azure Security Center.

 Active Directory

 In addition to MFA, user identities must be secured using Azure Access Directory.
-Managing andmaintaining user accounts, roles, and permissions is vital.
-Ensure that all access is managed in this single location.
+Managing and maintaining user accounts, roles, and permissions is vital.
+Ensure that all access is handled in this single location.
 The AD permissions will cascade down to all related services.

-Whenever managing Azure AD groups, always follow the principle of least privileged access.
+Whenever managing Azure AD (now known as Entra) groups, always follow the principle of least privileged access.
 The best way to do this is to create a user with no access and then grant access pertinent to that employee's job role.
 Additionally, enable conditional access whenever possible.
-For instance, is there a reason why a software developer should be testing production API at 3 in the morning?
+For instance, is there a reason a software developer should test production API at 3 in the morning?
 Maybe, but probably not.
-So configure their AD group to only have access during business hours.
+So, configure their AD group to only have access during business hours.
 T

 his is one such example of controlling access via conditional requirements.
 Access control plays a pivotal role in a tightly run Azure environment, but let's see how to implement best practices regarding cloud governance and administration.